Efficient estimation of the cardinality of large data sets: Abstract

 \section{Abstract}

-{ F.Giroire has recently proposed an algorithm which returns the \emph{approximate} number of distincts elements in a large sequence of words, under strong constraints coming from the analysis of large data bases.
-His estimation is based on statistical properties of uniform random variables in $[0,1]$.
-Here we propose an optimal estimation, using information and estimation theory\footnote{Version of \today.}.}
+{The estimation of the number of distinct elements in a sequence of words, under strong constraints coming from applications to database analysis and network routing, is the problem we address in this article.
+Giroire has recently proposed a solution, under the form of a probabilistic algorithm that uses statistical properties of uniform random variables in [0,1].
+Our objective here is twofold :

+First, the analysis of this algorithm within the framework of Kullback information and estimation theory allows us to reinterpret a lower bound due to Indyk \& Woodruff as a consequence of well-known inequalities.

+Second, we show that a slight modification of the Giroire algorithm returns an estimation whose accuracy is optimal, among algorithms based on order statistics.}